oVirt/ovirt-site/source/download/index.html.md

 for this configuration.

 oVirt Self-Hosted Engine is installed using a graphical installer in Cockpit.
 Cockpit is enabled by default on [oVirt Nodes](/download/node.html) (see below).
-If you are using a Enterprise Linux host, see [Installing Cockpit on Enterprise Linux Hosts](/documentation/install-guide/chap-Enterprise_Linux_Hosts.html#installing-cockpit-on-enterprise-linux-hosts) in the [Installation Guide](/documentation/install-guide/Installation_Guide.html).
+If you are using a Enterprise Linux Host, see [Installing Cockpit on Enterprise Linux Hosts](/documentation/install-guide/chap-Enterprise_Linux_Hosts.html#installing-cockpit-on-enterprise-linux-hosts) in the [Installation Guide](/documentation/install-guide/Installation_Guide.html).

 #### Red Hat Enterprise Linux, CentOS Linux {#RHEL_Installation_Instructions}

 {:.instructions}
-1. Ensure that you have required repositories for your distribution.

-    On CentOS the Base, Optional and Extras repositories are already enabled by default and must be enabled.
+1. Enable the Base, Optional, and Extra repositories (they are enabled by default on CentOS).

     On Red Hat Enterprise Linux you'll need a valid subscription and the following repositories enabled: